 Classes and Objects

-When you create a variable of any type, you’re creating an instance of a class.
+When you create a variable of any type, you're creating an instance of a class.
 The variable lets you access the functionality of the class through its properties and methods.
-Even the base data types are implemented as classes (the System.Integer class, System.Double, and so on).
-An integer value, such as 3, is an instance… [Continue Reading]
+Even the base data types are implemented as classes (the System.Integer … [Read more...] about Classes and Objects

 What Is a Class?